← Back to Stories

 The Guardian

-• The documents were compared to the Chilcot Inquiry into the Iraq War, noting WhatsApp messages are more personal than secret memos.
+• The release of documents was compared to the Chilcot inquiry, but noted that WhatsApp messages provide more personal insights than secret memos.

 Contradictions